Contracts & Grants: Budget Preparation

 - The budget reflects the Principal Investigator's best estimate of the actual costs for conducting the scope of work.

 - Your budget justification provides an explanation of why the projected costs are necessary for the research or project, and a description of the types of costs that make up a larger budget category such as "other" or "supplies".

 - Always Review Sponsor Guidelines Before Preparing a Budget.
 Most will provide instructions relating to budget categories.

-ANR and its Principal Investigators are jointly responsible for the stewardship of extramural funds in compliance with federal cost principles established by the federal Office of Management and Budget (OMB).
-The OMB has combined eight existing federal circulars into a single guidance document (known as Uniform Guidance (UG), or 2 CFR 200).
-This is a major reform of how the federal government provides assistance awards with the goal of increasing accountability and transparency while reducing the administrative burden borne by the parties.
-These new regulations are effective for new Federal awards or increments of funding issued after 12/26/2014.
+ANR and its Principal Investigators are jointly responsible for the stewardship of extramural funds in compliance with federal cost principles established by the federal Office of Management and Budget (OMB) (known as Uniform Guidance (UG), or 2 CFR 200).
 These principles are described in the Uniform Guidance and incorporated into University policies and procedures for administering research awards.